 The Zivid camera functions on the principle of structured light.
-Zivid contains a projector and a camera that is placed at a specific angle to and distance from each other.
+Zivid contains a projector and a camera that is placed at a specific distance and angle to each other.
 Light patterns are projected by the projector onto the object and the displacement in the light patterns are used to calculate the depth of the object at every point, giving you a 3D model of your object Zivid uses in combination with structured light.
 For every image grab performed by Zivid, several images are captured by the camera at a remarkable acquisition rate of 10 Hz to ensure that the captured point cloud is the most accurate.

 One of Zivid’s most unique features is the HDR capability.
 ‘Difficult’ objects are made easy with this feature.
 The HDR mode works with multiple active iris settings.
 The camera captures images with each specified active iris setting and then combines them into one high quality image.
 This is especially useful because different colors and different materials work better with different iris settings.
 Lighter colors have better results with lower iris settings, while darker colors need more light (higher iris setting) for a good 3D point cloud.
 With the HDR function you needn't compromise when you have a combination of materials and colors and shiny metallic objects.
 You can specify multiple iris settings that together cover all the objects( or all the different parts of an object) to give you a complete point cloud, and the HDR mode combines all these individual images to give you one, high-quality image with optimal accuracy.